Faculty and Administration

 Caroline McAuliffe is excited to join Blue School.
 She has a passion for education, art, food, and travel.
 Caroline completed her BA at Hobart and William Smith Colleges in Studio Art and Arts & Education with High Honors in Painting.
 Caroline developed her passion for child-centered, arts-infused education through her establishment of a free arts education program at the Boys & Girls Club in Geneva, NY during her sophomore year of college.
 Afterwards, she pursued her role as an artist and educator, receiving her art teacher certification in New Jersey and later her MFA with distinction from Pratt Institute in Painting and Drawing.
 Over the past five years, Caroline has taught art throughout New York City and New Jersey.
 She honed her skills as an arts educator with the Children's Museum of Art, Doing Art Together, and Wingspan Arts, Inc. teaching all ages, abilities and materials.
 As a paper and fiber artist, she creates embroidered paper collages and crocheted installations and wearables.
 She spent the summer of 2013 creating headdresses from found rope on the shores of Iceland, while in residence at NES Artist Residency.
 During this past July, Caroline traveled to Kenya to teach community driven art at Nkineji Primary School in the Maasai Mara.
 Her current projects have taken her into the kitchen as she builds goldpennyloafer, a thoughtfully made food company to share her healthful creations, one plate at a time.

-Mollie McQuarrie is a parent, artist and educator specializing in aesthetic education.
-Over the years, she has taken on many roles: classroom teacher, freelance gallery educator, teaching artist and Director of Education for an arts integration program working with public schools and community organizations in Red Hook, Brooklyn.
-In 2007, with a group of parents, she was involved in founding Red Hook Playgroup, a Reggio inspired preschool for working families, eventually becoming its first Atelierista.
-Recently, she also started teaching art to teachers at Brooklyn College.
-Aside from her teaching, she is involved a few long term arts-related projects: ongoing research about multi-modal teacher/student self reflection, the production of a documentary about “trust” in schools, and Waltz Project - a band which plays only in 3/4 time for which she plays ukelele and accordion.
+Mollie McQuarrie is a parent, artist, musician, and educator specializing in aesthetic education.
+Over the past 25 years, she has taken on many roles in education: classroom teacher, consultant, freelance gallery educator, adjunct professor, teaching artist, grant writer and Director of Education for an arts integration program working with public schools and community organizations in Red Hook, Brooklyn.
+In 2007, with a group of parents, she was involved in founding Red Hook Playgroup, a Reggio inspired preschool for working families, eventually becoming its first "Atelierista."
+Mollie holds two masters' degrees.
+One in visual art from Queens College and another in education from Bank Street.
+Mollie believes that art, compelling materials, and beauty should be an integral component of every education experience.
+Aside from her teaching, Mollie makes collages whenever she can and plays accordion and ukelele in Dirty Waltz Band.

 Rose Nestler is enthusiastic about the power of art education and is thrilled to bring her excitement to Blue School!
 Originally from Seattle, Washington, Rose currently lives in Brooklyn, where she just finished her MFA with a concentration in sculpture and video at Brooklyn College.
 She received a BA in Fine Arts and Art History from Mt.
 Holyoke College in 2005 and has been working as a Teaching Artist and Educator in New York City for the past 10 years.
 Rose believes that visual thinking brings out the inherent genius in students, that is why she loves teaching art, getting to experience her students’ creative processes is something quite magical and inspiring.
 Though she likes to teach a variety of artistic mediums, teaching students sculpture is her favorite because there is a lot of problem solving and fun hands on experiences involved.
 In 2016 she was awarded a Graduate Teaching Fellowship at Brooklyn College and continues to work as a Teaching Artist for the Solomon R. Guggenheim Museum and Brooklyn Arts Council.
 In 2017 she was a Dedalus Foundation MFA Fellowship nominee.
 Her work has been exhibited in the New York area at a variety of galleries and community organizations including, Smack Mellon, CRUSH Curatorial, UrbanGlass, Causey Contemporary and CUCHIFRITOS Gallery and Project Space.
 Nestler has been an artist-in-residence at Chashama Workspace Program, Kimmel Harding Nelson Center for the Arts, Vermont Studio Center, Supporting Women Artists Project, and Byrdcliffe Artists Colony.
 When Rose isn't in the classroom or art studio, you might find her in the kitchen because she loves to bake, pie is her specialty!

-Valerie Killen (Early Childhood Music Specialist) has been with Blue School since the beginning, and is very excited for this, her 11th year of teaching here!
+Valerie Killen (Pre-Primary Music Specialist/Admissions Associate) has been with Blue School since the beginning, and is very excited for this, her 12th year of teaching here!
 The first full-time teacher and administrator at the school, Val served as the Associate Director of what was then called the Blue Man Creativity Center and helped the Founders create, develop and implement the school's founding principles, educational approach and organizational infrastructure.
 Subsequently, she was also the first Associate Director of Admissions at Blue School, co-constructed and taught in the first 2s program, and was the first Music Specialist.
 Additionally, Val taught in and helped build the first two Out of the Blue Summer Programs.
-Val has been an early childhood teacher and administrator for over eighteen years.
+Val has been an early childhood teacher and administrator for over nineteen years.
 Prior to Blue School, she helped to launch Citibabes in Soho as their first Director of Children's Programming.
 She was a Head Teacher and the Adult Programs Coordinator at the Diller-Quaile School of Music for seven years.
 Val has an AB cum laude in English and American Language and Literature from Harvard University, and is working towards a combined MA in General and Special Education at the Bank Street College of Education.
-Originally from Boston, Val has lived in NYC for over 21 years, and currently lives in Clinton Hill, Brooklyn with her husband, Stefan, her 6- and 3-year-old sons, and their cat.
+Originally from Boston, Val has lived in NYC for over 22 years, and currently lives in Clinton Hill, Brooklyn with her husband, Stefan, her 7- and 4-year-old sons, and their cat.
 At home she can be found enjoying yoga, jogging, dancing, reading, writing, singing and performing songs and music, and going to the playground with her kids.

 Megan Moncrief is delighted to jump into Blue School's music program this year!
 Megan began her teaching career with private and group music lessons after completing her undergraduate studies at New York University in 2006, and branched out from there into teaching classes and directing ensembles around the city.
-She is the summer music director at Brooklyn Acting Lab, and has presented at conferences including the NYU Forum on Educational Theater and the NYU Steinhardt Impact conference.
+She is Orff Schulwerk Level 1 endorsed, and a participant in the 2017 Carnegie Hall Music Educators' Workshop.
+Megan is the summer music director at Brooklyn Acting Lab, and has presented at conferences including the NYU Forum on Educational Theater and the NYU Steinhardt Impact conference.
 She's had a fantastic time working with Blue School's clown shows for the past few years, and can't wait to explore new musical worlds with this community!
-Megan has a fire for learning new instruments and plays around a dozen, and counting!
+Megan has a passion for learning new instruments and plays around a dozen, and counting.
 Her performance career has ranged from Bach to Bartok, to cumbia, to musical theater, to dream pop, to abstract electronics.
 She is a fixture on the New York experimental music scene, and an active composer for theater and film, collaborating with groups like Buran Theater, Torn Out, and Target Margin.
 When she's not making music, Megan can often be found swimming to it with the Manhattan Plaza Waterworks synchronized swim team.

 Science and Sustainability